cms-tau-pog/TauFW/docs/CMSDAS2020/sw_setup.md

 ```

 In that way, you can safely do your own developments on the local master branch, and if you would like to push your changes to your fork,
-you will need to specify the appropriate fork different from `origin`:
+you will need to specify the appropriate remote different from `origin`:

 ```sh
 git push myfork master